 I stopped using commercial deodorant 15 years ago.
 Now I use a crystal stick from the health food store.
 Other people like a coconut-oil based deodorant.
 Your body adjusts, and most people will not suddenly have body odor.

-Medical doctors Sydney Singer and Soma Grismaijer authored a book called Dressed to Kill: The Link Between Breast Cancer and Bras.
+I interviewed medical doctors Sydney Singer and Soma Grismaijer, who authored a book called Dressed to Kill: The Link Between Breast Cancer and Bras.
 They studied over 4,000 women and concluded that women who do not wear bras have a dramatically lower risk of breast cancer than women who do wear them.
 Women who wore their bras 24 hours a day had a 3 out of 4 risk of developing cancer.
 Women who wore their bras 12 hours a day (half the time) had a 1 out of 7 risk while women who rarely if ever wore bras had a 1 out of 168 chance of getting breast cancer.11

 Why?
 Wearing a tight fitting bra can cut off lymph drainage, making us less able to excrete the toxins we are exposed to on a daily basis.
 One doctor writes:

 Underwire bras and those that are very constricting have been correlated with breast cysts and lumps.
 In his book The McDougall Program for a Healthy Heart, Dr. John McDougall stated, “After repeated bouts of inflammation, the breasts develop scar tissue in many places, and some of the milk ducts become plugged, forming cysts.
 Fibrocystic breast disease, not surprisingly, is associated with a higher risk of breast cancer.”13

 I wear camis and tank tops under my shirt and rarely wear a bra.
 When you must wear one, avoid tight ones and underwires!